LuckyDogeDev/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 Token Name (from contract):
 Token Decimals (from contract):
 Token Symbol (from contract):
-SushiSwap V2 Pair Address of Token:
+LuckySwap V2 Pair Address of Token:

 Link to the official homepage of token:
 Link to CoinMarketCap or CoinGecko page of token: